Auburn Tigers women's gymnastics

 The Auburn Tigers women's gymnastics team represents Auburn University in the sport of gymnastics.
 The team competes in Division I of the National Collegiate Athletics Association (NCAA) and the Southeastern Conference (SEC).
 The Tigers host their home meets at the Auburn Arena on the school's main Auburn campus.
-The team is currently led by head coach Jeff Graba.
+The team is currently led by head coach Ryan Roberts.
 In their four decades of history, the Tigers have made four appearances at the National Championships; making the Super Six twice.

 History

 Auburn Gymnastics history dates back to the late 1890s but the Auburn Tigers gymnastics program wasn't founded until 1965 by Edwin Bengston; a kinesiology lecturer at the university and weightlifter.
 After a successful few years of competition, the program was discontinued.
 In 1974, the program was reinstated by Bengston; Title IX providing the first form of financial aid of $150 to Jeanne Denoon-Amos.